Nickels & Noses By Milburn

 caused pastors to spend more time worrying with goats than feeding the sheep.

-The pastor nowadays must provide a spiritual diet for people who have no spiritual
+The pastor nowadays must provide a spiritual diet for people who have no

-he must preach to dead, dry bones, but without the blessings which Ezekiel
+spiritual appetite.
+Like Ezekiel of old (Ezekiel 37:1-10), he must preach to dead, dry bones, but without the blessings

-and pretend someone is listening.
-These dry, dead bones do not grow in grace,
+must keep preaching and pretend someone is listening.
+These dry, dead bones

-for the dead do not grow.
-These baptized bones are in no way sensitive to
+do not grow in grace, for the dead do not grow.
+These baptized bones are

-the appeals made to them from the Scriptures by the pastor.
-Deep down each
+in no way sensitive to the appeals made to them from the Scriptures by the

-pastor knows most members do not enjoy Bible preaching.
-They merely pretend
+pastor.
+Deep down each pastor knows most members do not enjoy Bible preaching.

-hoping the pastor will preach a short sermon so they can soon go home and
+on Sunday morning, hoping the pastor will preach a short sermon so they can

-do what they really enjoy.
+soon go home and do what they really enjoy.
 In the average

 church there is constant wrangling, gossiping, backbiting, lying about each